 Expertise was measured through participant typing speed, and fluency or typeability was measured through finger and hand switches that would occur if the word was typed on a QWERTY keyboard (akin to Beilock and Holt (2007)’s different hand preferences).
 Given that typing involves the procedural action system, we would expect to find that increased hand and finger switches are positively related to ratings of valence because words that are typed on alternating fingers and hands are easier to type; thus, supporting embodied cognition theories.
 It was unclear if expertise would directly influence overall ratings, as we expected an interaction of the variables (described below).
 The RSA may still be present when accounting for these variables, as humans are primarily a right side dominant species, and this result would support the body specificity hypothesis.

 The interaction between RSA, hand and fingers switches, and expertise was examined to determine if embodied cognition and body specificity hypotheses can be combined.
-This analysis allowed us to explore the nuance of skill and typeability on valence ratings and to determine the effects of the RSA at different levels these variables.
+This will be done with an exploratory analysis allowing us to explore the nuance of skill and typeability on valence ratings and to determine the effects of the RSA at different levels these variables.
+This is an extension of the work done originally in Jasmin and Casasanto’s 2012 study to attempt to expand and replicate their findings.

 Method